mohibulkhan786/Simple-React-Node-Crud/README.md

-# step-by-step guide to building a full-stack CRUD (Create, Read, Update, Delete) application using React for the frontend and Node.js (with Express) for the backend.
+### Step-by-step guide to building a full-stack CRUD (Create, Read, Update, Delete) application using React for the frontend and Node.js (with Express) for the backend.
 We'll use MongoDB as the database.

 - Frontend: React (with Axios)
 - Backend: Node.js with Express